siemens/ix/packages/documentation/docs/controls/_avatar_styleguide.md

 import SourceVueAvatarImage from './../auto-generated/previews/vue/avatar-image.md' import SourceVueAvatarInitials from './../auto-generated/previews/vue/avatar-initials.md'

 Avatars are visual or textual representations of individual identities and they are most often used to represent users logged into a system.
 Identity providers or user management systems usually provide identity information, and the amount of information provided varies from system to system.
-The iX avatar component offers different options to handle this.
+The avatar component offers different options to handle this.

 ## Options